Prospects for joint multiband detection of intermediate-mass black holes by LGWA and the Einstein Telescope: Results and discussion

 We further examine how the mass ratio $q$ influences the detectability of IMBH mergers, as illustrated in Figure~\ref{fig:q_m}.
 The top panel shows the result for ET alone.
 Due to its limited sensitivity at low frequencies, ET primarily detects relatively low-mass compact binaries.
 When the primary mass is below $10^{3}\,M_{\odot}$, ET can detect these sources with a high detection rate, and the mass ratio has little effect on the detection.
 However, within the total mass range of $[1 \times 10^{3},\, 5 \times 10^{3}]\,M_{\odot}$, the detection rate depends on the mass ratio, with highly asymmetric binaries falling outside the sensitive band and becoming essentially undetectable.
 The middle panel corresponds to LGWA, which is particularly sensitive to binary black hole systems with masses in the range $[5 \times 10^3,\, 1 \times 10^5]\,M_\odot$ and mass ratios greater than 0.1.
 As the total mass decreases or the mass ratio decreases, the signal strength weakens, and the detection rate decreases.
 The bottom panel shows ET and LGWA combined.
 The multi-band observation provides extensive coverage across the mass and mass-ratio parameter space.
 Although detection sensitivity decreases for systems with high primary mass and highly asymmetric mass ratios, ET effectively complements LGWA by covering the low-mass and asymmetric regions, significantly enhancing overall detection capabilities.
 This highlights the clear advantage of multi-band GW observations in extending mass coverage and improving sensitivity to asymmetric mass-ratio systems.

-To investigate the effect of orbital inclination $\iota$ on detection, we present the normalized detection rate in the parameter space of primary mass $M_1$ and inclination angle $\iota$ in Figure~\ref{fig:iota_m}.
+To investigate the effect of orbital inclination $\iota$ on detection, we present the detection rate in the parameter space of primary mass $M_1$ and inclination angle $\iota$ in Figure~\ref{fig:iota_m}.
 Regarding the top panel, which represents the detection performance of ET alone, the detection rate primarily depends on the total mass of the IMBH binary, with only a slight decrease observed at larger inclination angles near the edges of ET's sensitive mass range.
-This is mainly because the high sensitivity of ET makes the frequency content of the GW signal, rather than its amplitude, the dominant factor determining detectability.
+This is mainly because ET's high sensitivity and triangular design allow it to effectively measure both polarizations, thereby reducing dependence on the source's inclination angle.
 In contrast, the detection rate shown in the middle panel for LGWA is significantly affected by the inclination angle.
 Benefiting from its excellent sensitivity in the decihertz band, LGWA exhibits strong detection capability in the high-mass regime.
 In the mass range of $10^3$ to $10^5\,M_{\odot}$, the detector noise is low and the SNR is high, so the detection rate shows little dependence on the amplitude, and no significant correlation with the inclination angle $\iota$ is observed.
 However, in the low-mass regime, as LGWA's noise increases and its sensitivity decreases, the SNR reduces, causing the detection rate to be more significantly affected by the amplitude and correspondingly more sensitive to the inclination angle $\iota$.
 The bottom panel presents the combined performance of ET and LGWA.
 ET's strong sensitivity in the low-mass regime effectively complements LGWA's limitations in this region, leading to effective detection coverage across the entire parameter space of primary mass and inclination angle.
 This demonstrates the advantage of multi-band observations in reducing inclination selection effects and enhancing detection capabilities, significantly decreasing the dependence on the inclination angle $\iota$ across the full mass range of IMBHs.